Colorectal Cancer Screening Follow-up

 Why is this important to Ontarians?

-- Cancer Care Ontario, with funding from the Ontario Institute for Cancer Research, is currently conducting a pilot project to explore the use of centralized navigation to improve overall follow-up and the timeliness of follow-up with colonoscopy in people who have abnormal FOBT results.
+- Phase 2 was a study that explored the use of centralized navigation to improve overall follow-up and the timeliness of follow-up with colonoscopy in people with abnormal fecal occult blood testing (FOBT) results.

-- Cancer Care Ontario works closely with Regional Cancer Programs to monitor and improve colonoscopy wait times for people with an abnormal FOBT.
+- Cancer Care Ontario works closely with Regional Cancer Programs to monitor and improve colonoscopy wait times for people with an abnormal FOBT, and to make sure people with an abnormal test result have priority access to colonoscopy over people with non-urgent indications.